SpencerEricksen/PCBA_downloads_oxphos/README.md

 prepare .xml query files for PUG REST.
 These are built from CID lists for each AID.
 These will be used to fetch smiles for all CIDs tested in each assay.

 ```
-for c in CID_lists/pcba-aid*_activities.csv; do ./0A_write_cgi_v1.4.py $c; echo $c; done
+for c in CID_lists/pcba-aid*_activities.csv; do python ./source/0A_write_cgi_v1.4.py $c; echo $c; done
 ```

-Use .xml query files to fetch via PUG REST the smiles for all tested cpds from each AID
+Use .xml query files to fetch via [Power User Gateway (PUG) SOAP](https://pubchemdocs.ncbi.nlm.nih.gov/power-user-gateway$_3-1) the smiles for all tested cpds from each AID.
+I run the following wrapper in the ./fetch_CGIs directory.
+The individual requests have time delays to respect PubChem bandwidth so it may take some time for large number of assays.

 ```
 for f in pc_fetch_aid1[1234]*; do ./wrapper_fetch_v1.2.sh $f; done
 ```

-merge downloaded smiles and downloaded assay outcomes into individal files for each AID add substructure 'match' result and smiles for Bemis-Murcko scaffolds and generic Murcko scaffolds (all carbon).
+Merge downloaded smiles and downloaded assay outcomes into individal files for each AID add substructure 'match' result and smiles for Bemis-Murcko scaffolds and generic Murcko scaffolds (all carbon).

 ```
 for a in `cat assay_list.list`; do echo ${a}; ./rdkit_substructure_matcher_v1.6.py ${a}; done